tilt-dev/tilt.build/docs/example_python.md

 [Recommended Structure](https://github.com/windmilleng/tilt-example-python/blob/master/3-recommended)

-Obviously, this is the simplest possible server we could write; but we hope that this gives you a starting point for running your Flask app (or other Python app) via Tilt!
+This is a very simple example, but we hope it gives you a good starting point for running your Flask app (or other Python app) via Tilt!

 ## Further Reading